scoulomb/myk8s/container-engine/container-engine.md

 - containerd
 -  cri-o

 Quoting blog:
 > Docker isn’t compliant with CRI, the Container Runtime Interface.
 If it were, we wouldn’t need the shim, and this wouldn’t be a thing.
 But it’s not the end of the world, and you don’t need to panic -- you just need to change your container runtime from Docker to another supported container runtime.

 But as Docker produce OCI compliant image, those engine (contenaird, cri-o) will be able to run Docker image.

+contenaird and cri-o seems to have a shim from [Services\appendix_internals.md](../Services/appendix_internals.md#what-happens-when-i-do-kubectl-exec). but they seem to embed it directly.

 >  The image that Docker produces isn’t really a Docker-specific image -- it’s an OCI (Open Container Initiative) image.
 Any OCI-compliant image, regardless of the tool you use to build it, will look the same to Kubernetes.
 Both containerd and CRI-O know how to pull those images and run them.
 This is why we have a standard for what containers should look like.